-66. Section 41 of the Bill repeals or disapplies the statutory and common law restrictions on (i) the period during which trustees may accumulate income and (ii) the creation of future interests.
+72. Section 41 of the Bill repeals or disapplies the statutory and common law restrictions on (i) the period during which trustees may accumulate income and (ii) the creation of future interests.
 The restrictions in each case date back to the 19th century.

-67. Under this section, it is possible to create a trust of any duration which the truster chooses (subsection (1), in partial implementation of recommendation 93(1)).
+73. Under this section, it is possible to create a trust of any duration which the truster chooses (subsection (1), in partial implementation of recommendation 93(1)) (unless the trust is a non-charitable public trust (see subsection(5)(a)).
 Subsections (2) and (3) further implement recommendation 93(1).
 Subsection (2) repeals various provisions which set out a number of upper limits on the period during which income may be accumulated before it has to be paid out.
 Subsection (3) repeals a number of provisions which restrict the creation of future interests.

-68. Subsection (4) disapplies two long-standing rules of common law, both of which deal with conveyances of land to a person who has not yet come into existence or who is unascertainable.
-By way of example, in Frog's case6 (from 1735) property was conveyed to a 9 year old boy in liferent with the fee to his lawful heirs.
+74. Subsection (4) disapplies two long-standing rules of common law, both of which deal with conveyances of land to a person who has not yet come into existence or who is unascertainable.
+By way of example, in Frog's case11 (from 1735) property was conveyed to a 9 year old boy in liferent with the fee to his lawful heirs.
 The court decided that, as the fee would be left hanging until any heirs were born, the boy was to take the property in fee rather than in liferent.
-This subsection implements recommendation 96, which is also implemented by the repeal of section 8 of the 1921 Act (in schedule 2 of the Bill), which sets out a statutory version of the late 18th century rule in Newlands7.
+This subsection implements recommendation 96, which is also implemented by the repeal of section 8 of the 1921 Act (in schedule 2 of the Bill), which sets out a statutory version of the late 18th century rule in Newlands12.

-69. The effect of the disapplication of the common law by subsection (4) is described in recommendation 97 in the Report on Trust Law: where Charles conveys property to his wife Margaret in liferent and to his great-grandchildren in fee but his great-grandchildren are non-existent or unidentifiable at the time of the conveyance, then Margaret would take a liferent interest (but no more) and the conveyance to the great-grandchildren would fail.
+75. The effect of the disapplication of the common law by subsection (4) is described in recommendation 97 in the Report on Trust Law: where Charles conveys property to his wife Margaret in liferent and to his great-grandchildren in fee but his great-grandchildren are non-existent or unidentifiable at the time of the conveyance, then Margaret would take a liferent interest (but no more) and the conveyance to the great-grandchildren would fail.
 Charles would therefore remain the owner of the property.
-By subsection (5)(a), which implements recommendation 98(1), the repeals in this section do not apply to trusts which are already in existence, as there is a risk that otherwise there may be an adverse effect on acquired rights in property.
-In addition, the repeals do not apply to charitable trusts, in implementation of recommendation 93(2).
-Such trusts will remain subject to the current law.
-In practice, those setting up charitable trusts almost invariably want the income to be made available for charitable purposes in the near future and are not interested in directing its accumulation for long periods.
-The current restrictions will therefore continue to apply.
+By subsection (5)(a), which partially implements recommendation $98(1)^{13}$, the repeals in this section do not apply to trusts which are already in existence, unless it was specifically anticipated in the trust deed, as there is a risk that otherwise there may be an adverse effect on acquired rights in property.